 Tickets are available at the main station.
 Bookings are not required to ride the cable car, although large groups are advised to book with the restaurant if a meal is required.
 Please call 444 77 59 or WhatsApp +90 549 796 4370 for restaurant bookings.

-Children under the age of 7 cannot use the chairlift
+Children under the age of 7 are free of charge and cannot use the chairlift.

 Passengers must follow the transportation rules displayed at the main station.

 On entering the Main Station, follow the signs via the escalators up to the platform where you get on the cable car.

 The cable car takes 20 minutes to get to the 1700m altitude with an optional stop on the way at 1200m.